-I. Single commodity transfers (SCT): the annual monetary value of gross transfers from policies linked to the production of a single commodity such that the producer must produce the designated commodity in order to receive the payment.
-This includes broader policies where payments are specified on a per-commodity basis.
-SCT is also available by commodity.
-[Sum of commodity SCTs from Tables 3.1-3.10].
+I. Producer Single Commodity Transfers (producer SCT) The annual monetary value of gross transfers from consumers and taxpayers to agricultural producers, measured at the farm level, arising from policy measures directly linked to the production of a single commodity such that the producer must produce the designated commodity in order to receive the payment.
+This includes policies where payments are specified on a per-commodity basis [Sum of SCTs for individual commodities from Tables 3.1-3.17].
+Percentage producer SCT:

-Percentage SCT: is the commodity SCT expressed as a share of gross farm receipts for the specific commodities (including support in the denominator).
-This indicator can be expressed for the total SCT (Table 2), or for a specific commodity (Table 3).

-$$\%SCT = 100 SCT / (value of production{COM} + A2{COM} + B{COM} + C{COM} + D{COM})$$
+The commodity SCT expressed as a share of gross farm receipts for the specific commodities (including support in the denominator).
+This indicator can be expressed for the total SCT (Table 2), or for a specific commodity (Table 3.1 to 3.17).
+SCT = 100 SCT / (Value of production{COM} + A.2{COM} + B{COM} + C{COM} + D{COM}) Share in Total PSE (%):

-Share in Total PSE (%): SCT{SHARE} = 100 SCT / PSE
+$SCT{SHARE} = 100 SCT / PSE$ II.
+Group commodity transfers (GCT):

-II.
-Group commodity transfers (GCT): the annual monetary value of gross transfers from policies whose payments are made on the basis that one or more of a designated list of commodities is produced.
-That is, a producer can choose among a set of allowable commodities to produce and receive a payment that does not vary with respect to this decision.
-[GCT = $B{GROUP} + C{GROUP} + D{GROUP}$]
+The annual monetary value of gross transfers from consumers and taxpayers to agricultural producers, measured at the farm gate level, arising from policy measures whose payments are made on the basis that one or more of a designated list of commodities is produced.
+That is, a producer may produce from a set of allowable commodities and receive a transfer that does not vary with respect to this decision [GCT = $B{GROUP} + C{GROUP} + D{GROUP}$].
+Share in Total PSE (%):

-'''

-Share in Total PSE (%): GCTSHARE = 100 GCT / PSE

-'''